wenqifu/wenqifu.github.io/README.md

 ### Hi there 👋

-I'm Qifu (Danny) Wen.
-I spent my childhood in Shanghai and Berkely, California.
-Although I love playing basketball, I admit I'm not the best at it.
+I'm Danny (Qifu) Wen.
+I spent my childhood in Shanghai, China and Berkeley, California.

-After earning a Bachelor's degree in Mathematics from NYU Shanghai, I continued my academic journey at Boston University, where I am currently pursuing a Master's degree in Computer Science.
+I hold a Bachelor's degree in Mathematics from NYU Shanghai, where I spent a year at the Courant Institute of Mathematical Sciences at NYU.
+I subsequently earned my Master's degree in Computer Science from Boston University, where I currently work as a researcher specializing in machine learning.

-Growing up, I was fascinated by Physics, particularly captivated by Richard Feynman's lectures.
-I enjoy listening his audio lectures during my free time.
+My research focuses on machine learning and statistics.
+I have led two research projects resulting in publication in Q1 journal, including work on early stopping mechanisms for LLMs and ViTs.
+I regularly contribute to the academic community through submissions and peer reviews for leading machine learning conferences such as ICLR and ICRA.
+Looking ahead to doctoral studies, I aim to expand my research into computer vision and reinforcement learning.

-My research interests are centered around Machine Learning and Statistics.
-Currently, I am working on a research project that compares traditional statistical software like SPSS, SAS, and JMP with a Python-based conversational agent.
-The goal is to determine if the conversational agent can make life easier for its users.
+Beyond my primary research areas, I maintain broad scientific interests rooted in a longstanding fascination with physics.
+Inspired by Richard Feynman's lectures, which I continue to enjoy in my personal time.
+These interests extend to quantum computing, evolutionary algorithms, and stochastic differential equations.

-I'm also interested in Quantum Computing, Evolutionary Algorithms and Stochastic Differential Equations.
-They seemed really really really cool.
+I welcome opportunities for collaboration across diverse research areas.
+Please feel free to connect via email or LinkedIn to discuss potential projects.